Rear Suspension, Differential and Drivetrain

 I then made a set of press tools to help me get the new bushes in without distorting them (last time I tried this job using the 'traditional' pair of big sockets, on my Esprit, I squashed a couple out of shape and had to buy new ones):

 The A-frames and the diff. subframe were stripped for repainting, then the new bushes pressed-in.
+The machined spacer (at left) protects the bush 'eye' from damage by the vice jaw:

 I summoned up the boredom tolerance necessary to stand and sandblast the coil springs, then intead of painting them I remembered my powdercoating kit that hadn't seen the light of day since I coated various bits for the Esprit, some 7 years earlier!
 I now have a decommissioned domestic oven (i.e. new kitchen fitted!) that is just big enough to take the springs, so they were hung precariously from the workshop rafters, satin black powder wafted over them and they were baked for about 30 mins at 180 degrees.
 Results aren't too bad: